-Debt cash flow activity includes proceeds from issuance of \$1.1 billion in aggregate principal amount of debt partially offset by \$750 million aggregate principal amount of debt maturities in the first quarter of 2025.
+Debt cash flow activity includes \$1.3 billion aggregate principal amount of debt maturities partially offset by proceeds from issuance of \$1.1 billion in aggregate principal amount of debt in the first six months of 2025.
 Gross commercial paper issuances and repayments, in addition to repayments of the fixed-rate notes, are largely reflected in "Proceeds from debt (maturities greater than 90 days)" and "Repayment of debt (maturities greater than 90 days)".
-The Company had no commercial paper outstanding as of March 31, 2025 and December 31, 2024.
 3M's primary short-term liquidity needs are met through cash on hand and U.S. commercial paper issuances.
 Refer to Note 12 for more detail regarding debt.

 In February 2025, 3M's Board of Directors replaced the Company's November 2018 repurchase program with a new repurchase program.
 This new program authorizes the repurchase of up to \$7.5 billion of 3M's outstanding common stock, with no pre-established end date.
 Repurchases of common stock are made to support the Company's stock-based employee compensation plans and for other corporate purposes.
-In the first three months of 2025, the Company purchased \$1.3 billion of its own stock, compared to \$21 million of stock purchases in the first three months of 2024.
-As of March 31, 2025, approximately \$6.6 billion remained available under the authorization.
+In the first six months of 2025, the Company purchased \$2.2 billion of its own stock, compared to \$421 million of stock purchases in the first six months of 2024.
+As of June 30, 2025, approximately \$5.7 billion remained available under the authorization.
 For more information, refer to the table titled "Issuer Purchases of Equity Securities" in Part II, Item 2.
 The Company does not utilize derivative instruments linked to the Company's stock.
-The Company also had \$0.9 billion in proceeds from issuance of treasury stock pursuant to stock option and benefit plans in the first three months of 2025.
+The Company also had \$1.0 billion in proceeds from issuance of treasury stock pursuant to stock option and benefit plans in the first six months of 2025.

 3M has paid dividends since 1916.
 In February 2025, 3M's Board of Directors declared a first-quarter 2025 dividend of \$0.73 per share, an increase of 4 percent.
+In May 2025, 3M's Board of Directors declared a second-quarter 2025 dividend of \$0.73 per share.